cybera/synthi/manual/src/sections/CustomTransformationClass.md

 ```

 The above transformation would do absolutely nothing, but it would run.
 The key to
-using this is in understanding what gets passed into `params` from ADI.
+using this is in understanding what gets passed into `params` from Synthi.
 The basic
 structure is as follows:

 ```json